Summer Reading Program 2023

 Not to worry!
 You can send us an email at email@example.com with the following information and we’ll add you to the register:

-- First and last name, type of reading log (kid, teen or adult), and, if you’re signing up kids aged 0 – 18, include age, last grade completed (if any), and school (if any).
+- First and last name, type of reading log (kids or teens), and, if you’re under 18, include age, last grade completed (if any), and school (if any).

-Then, you can print the reading log by clicking on the button below, keep track of your reading time and activities, then, when you’re back in town, come, collect your prizes!
+Then, you can print the age appropriate reading log by clicking on the button below, keep track of your reading time and activities, then, when you’re back in town, come, collect your prizes!

 What do you get for participating in Summer Reading?

-This year, for Kids, there will be incentive prizes along the way.
-Here’s the breakdown:
+For Kids, there will be incentive prizes along the way.
+Participants may collect the prizes all at once or level by level, whichever they prefer.

-- For 5 hours, a coloring/activity book + 1 ticket for the prize drawing
+- For 5 hours, coloring/activity book + virtual ticket for prize drawing

-- For 10 hours, a book of their choice + 1 ticket for the prized drawing
+- For 10 hours, book of their choice + virtual ticket for prize drawing

 Continued reading, for kids who’ve completed their log, will earn spins on our spinner for an end of summer prize drawing.